ovh/docs/pages/cloud/private-cloud/nsx_deploying_edge_gateway/guide.en-gb.md

 ![addIP](images/en10standard02.png)

 `Add`{.action} a second interface.
 This time it will be an Internal one.
-Click on the `pen`{.action} symbol again to select the network the interface will be part of.
+Click on the `pencil`{.action} symbol again to select the network the interface will be part of.
 Also, add the primary IP and subnet prefix for the vNIC.

 ![Inside](images/en11in.png)